pcawte/AgDev/README.md

 - Sort and search from Zilog ZDS, including bsearch and qsort

-- Standard IO: uses nanoprintf, there is no scanf
+- Standard IO: uses nanoprintf

+  - scanf and sscanf have been added based on the Zilog ZDS code

-- File IO
+- File IO: re-written / adapted from CE-Toolchain

 - Time